Regional yearbook introduction

 Cohesion policy: implementation

-European structural and investment funds are attributed through a process which involves EU, national, regional and local authorities, as well as social partners and organisations from civil society.
+European structural and investment funds are attributed through a process which involves EU, national, regional and local authorities, as well as social partners and organisations from civil society (representative and community groups that are independent of government or business).
 Each EU Member State produces a draft partnership agreement and draft operational programme, which provides information for their regional strategy and a list of proposals for programmes.
 Having negotiated the contents of these with the European Commission, national/regional managing authorities in each of the Member States then select, monitor and evaluate projects.

-The rules for cohesion policy funding during the period 2014-2020 were simplified and harmonised so that the same rules are applied to all of the different funds.
-Procedures were adapted so they were based upon a results-orientated approach with more transparent controls, less bureaucracy, the introduction of specific preconditions before funds can be released, and the introduction of measurable targets for better accountability.
+The rules for cohesion policy funding during the period 2021-2027 have been simplified and harmonised so that the same rules are applied to all of the different funds.
+Procedures have been adapted so that they are based upon a results-orientated approach with more transparent controls, less bureaucracy, the introduction of specific preconditions before funds can be released, and the introduction of measurable targets for better accountability.
+The aim is that these simplified rules and coordinated structures will allow for a greater empowerment of subnational authorities in the management of EU funds.

 Cohesion policy: integrated into broader policy goals

 Regional policy and funding help deliver many of the EU’s overall policy objectives.
-During the period 2014-2020, cohesion policy programming was, for the first time, embedded within overall economic policy coordination, in particular the European semester.
-The latter provides a regular cycle of economic policy coordination designed to coordinate the individual efforts of EU Member States.
-These links between cohesion policy and broader economic reforms have been strengthened such that the European Commission may suspend regional funding to any Member State which does not comply with the EU’s economic rules.
+Cohesion policy programming is embedded within overall economic policy coordination, in particular the European Semester, the digital transition, A European Green Deal and the promotion of the European Pillar of Social Rights.
+These links between cohesion policy and broader reforms have been strengthened such that the European Commission may suspend regional funding to any EU Member State which does not comply with the EU’s economic rules.

 Other policy areas that impact on subnational areas